pluff/pluff.github.io/source/_posts/2013-09-08-another-git-branching-model.markdown

 tags: [git, github, development workflow]
 ---

-Today I'll describe another successful git branching model we use on our project.
+Today I will describe another successful git branching model we use on our project.

 #### Prehistory